Share this link via

 Hunting - To hunt or go hunting.

 建 means "build, construct."
-Details are below.

-To build - To construct a building or structure.
+To Build - To construct a building or structure.

-To establish - To set up or create something.
+To Establish - To set up or create something.

-To initiate - To start or begin something.
+To Initiate - To start or begin something.

-To state - To express an opinion or make a claim.
+To State - To express an opinion or make a claim.

 田 means "rice field, rice paddy."
-Details are below.

 Field - A general term for cultivated land.